 All applicants are presumed to be an immigrant until the consular officer is satisfied that the applicant is entitled to a non-immigrant status.
 Ninety-five percent of non-immigrant visa denials happen because the applicant did not establish compelling ties to their home country, usually in the form of socioeconomic ties or career opportunities for you in your home country.

-If your application is denied, save your denial letter and contact the International Support office immediately.
+If your application is denied, save your denial letter and contact the International Advising office immediately.
 You are allowed to reapply for a visa up to 3 times in a year.